DECODEproject/whitepaper/wip-and-notes.md

 *Put things here that you think are relevant, but that are not clear enough yet, or for which it is not clear where to place them*

+## Attributed intor

+*Participants* generate resources.
+Resources are either *public* or *restricted*.
+(Some data is personal data, other data is not.
+The architecture cannot and does not distinguish that at the architecture layer.)
+Restricted data is *encrypted*.
+All data is stored on a p2p, high availability, redundant data store.

+The *publisher* of restricted data determines who has access to the data.
+To this end it attaches an *entitlement condition* to the restricted data.
+Participants wishing to obtain access to the data need to prove they possess the necessary *entitlement*.
+Entitlements can be *issued* to participants.
+Entitlements have a *lifetime*: they are not valid before and not valid after a certain time.
+Additional flexibility can be expressed through *smart contracts* that, given a set of inputs (consisting of attributes and entitlements but also other *context*, like the current location or the current time or date) yield another entitlement or generate additional data.
+Smart contracts are defined by *applications* and stored on a *distributed ledger*.
+Participants store their entitlements privately, insofar as they are not dynamically generated when needed.

+A home owner wishing to allow his guests access to the local Wifi, for example, could create an entitlement `john-doe-house-wifi`, a smart contract saying "*if someone has an entitlement `renting-john-doe-house` and this entitlement is valid now, then output the entitlement `john-doe-house-wifi` valid for one hour*".
+Then if the owner rents out his house and issues the renter the entitlement `renting-john-doe-house`, access to the wifi is securely arranged automatically.

 ## Authentication